11 Ways to De-Stress after Work

-You’ve heard that “laughter is the best medicine,” and for stress, it can be!
+You’ve heard that “laughing is the best medicine,” and for stress, it can be.
 Laughing decreases your stress hormones and forces you to feel better.
-Find whatever you think is funny (old SNL skits, videos of cats getting stuck in small spaces, or your favorite comedian) and spend some time laughing.

-Yes, de-stressing can be as simple as breathing.
-Take a few minutes after work and do some slow, deep breathing to decrease your tension.
-Focus on your stress while you inhale for four seconds, then focus on letting it all go while you exhale for 6 seconds.
-Do this a few times, and you’ll be relaxed in a couple of minutes.
+De-stressing can be as simple as breathing.
+Take a few minutes after work for some slow, deep breathing to decrease your tension.
+Focus on your stress while inhaling for four seconds, then let it all go while exhaling for 6 seconds.

 Hugging someone you trust can protect you from the negative impacts of stress and fight off infections.
-Find someone you trust and give them a big hug – you’ll feel better.
+So, find someone you trust and give them a big hug – you’ll feel better.

 Your phone might be causing you more stress than you realize.
 After work, turn it off for an hour.
 Instead of checking your phone every five minutes, you’ll be able to relax.

-The repetitive tasks from crafts like knitting or cross-stitching helps reduce your anxiety.
-It doesn’t matter if you’re any good at it; it’ll still help you de-stress.
+The repetitive tasks associated with crafts like knitting or cross-stitching helps reduce your anxiety.
+Don’t worry about whether you’re any good at it.

-People who are grateful for what they have are happier and less stressed.
-Every day after work, take a few minutes and think of 10 things you’re grateful for.
-You’ll instantly have a better outlook on life.
+People who are grateful for what they have tend to be happier and less stressed.
+Every day after work, take a few minutes and think of 10 things you’re thankful for.

-Cooking helps you tap into your creative side and forces you to focus on the task at hand, instead of focusing on whatever is stressing you out.
-Plus, if you cook your favorite meal, you’ll be even happier.
+Cooking helps you tap into your creative side and forces you to focus on the task at hand, instead of on whatever is stressing you out.

-Listening to music takes your mind off whatever stresses you out.
-Classical music slows your heart rate, lowers your blood pressure, and reduces your stress hormones.
-However, any music you love, not just classical, will make you happier and less stressed.
+Music slows your heart rate, lowers your blood pressure, and reduces your stress hormones.
+However, any music you love, not just classical, will help you feel happier and less stressed.

 Spending time with your best friend will help reduce your stress.
-If you can’t physically go see your best friend, call them and chat for a few minutes.
+If you can’t physically go see them, call them and chat for a few minutes.